Geffers/Install-PiAware/README.md

 For ADS-B enthusiasts wanting to use a Raspberry Pi for aircraft plotting.

-Zero ideal for this project but if you want extra graphs, data bases or serversmaybe the new Zero 2 or a conventional Pi may be more suitable.
+Zero ideal for this project but if you want extra graphs, data bases or servers maybe the new Zero 2 or a conventional Pi may be more suitable.

 This script is ideal for a new Buster-Lite system, it will update and upgrade the initial installation,